 God's thoughts and ways are farther above ours than ours are above an amoeba's.
-There is no way to comprehend why He does something in any particular situation, and a main reason for this is because we cannot look into the future to see how that situation will be resolved.
+There is no way to comprehend exactly why God does something in any particular situation.
+One main reason is that we do not know all of the factors that lead God to formulate all of the decisions that He makes.
+Another reason is because we cannot look into the future to see how that situation will be resolved.

 Job had no idea what his future held, other than that one day his Redeemer would come and he would see God (Job 19:25-27).
 He later admitted, in questioning God for the misfortune and misery that had befallen him, that he did not understand what was happening and acknowledged that God's ways were too wonderful for him to know (42:3).

 Rather than yelling and cursing at God, he humbled himself and repented of his doubts and anger at God in dust and ashes (Job 42:6).
 And in the second part of his life, God prospered him again and gave him twice as much as he had before (42:10).
 Presumably, this would not have happened if he had not experienced all of the agony and torment and had not prayed for his friends.

 Similarly, Jesus said to the Father, "Not my will but your will be done" (Luke 22:42).
 He endured the cross because He knew that there was great joy, jubilation, and triumph before Him after doing so (Hebrews 12:2).